 RESULTS

-As a mean of assessing the engagement of students, survey response rates were compared between 2014 - 2015 end of the year surveys, and 2015 – 2016 mid-year and end of the year surveys.
-While end of the year survey completion decreased by 3 respondents from May 2015 to May 2016 (69 to 66), there was excellent participation rate of all three stakeholders on the mid-year survey (n=133).
+Survey response rates were compared between 2014 - 2015 end of the year surveys, and 2015 – 2016 mid-year and end of the year surveys.
+While end of the year survey completion decreased by 3 respondents from May 2015 to May 2016 (69 to 66), there was the highest participation rate of all three stakeholders on the mid-year survey (n=133 of approximately 700).
 Furthermore, both student coordinator and mentor survey response rates increased from the end of the year 2014 - 2015 survey to both 2015 - 2016 surveys (See Figure 2).

-To further assess the engagement of students and mentors, we looked at the attendance numbers at the two program wide events held each year.
+To further explore the engagement of students and mentors, attendance numbers at the two program wide events are reported.
 At Dessert Night, the attendance rate increased from September 2014 to September 2015 (383 to 436).
-When examining the End of the Year and Award Night, numbers decreased from May 2015 to May 2016 (163 to 115) (See Figure 3).
+When examining the End of the Year and Award Night, numbers decreased from May 2015 to May 2016 (163 to 115).

 Looking at student engagement and perception of the VMP on an individual basis, the 2015 - 2016 survey allowed students to expand on why they did not attend certain events.
-Only 5.9% of students did not attend events due to a lack of interest in the program, the remaining students did not attend due to schedule conflicts, with 41.2% of students citing clerkship responsibilities (See Figure 4).
-Furthermore, 187 students and mentors had joined the Facebook group by May 2016, and 12 of the 52 mentorship groups were actively using the group to engage with other groups and plan joint activities or share ideas.
+5.9% of students did not attend events due to a lack of interest in the program, the remaining students did not attend due to schedule conflicts, with 41.2% of students citing clerkship responsibilities (See Figure 3).
+Furthermore, 187 students and mentors had joined the Facebook group by May 2016, and 12 of the 52 mentorship groups were using the group to engage with other groups and plan joint activities or share ideas.

-To assess the gap of issue identification and resolution, mid-year 2015 - 2016 survey results were analyzed to determine issues to be identified prior to the year’s end.
+To explore the gap of issue identification and resolution, mid-year 2015 - 2016 survey results were gathered to determine issues to be identified prior to the year’s end.
 Three groups were identified as having difficulty contacting their mentor effectively as expressed by their second year coordinator in the survey.
-Four students reported that their groups had held zero events so far that year.
+Four students reported that their groups had not yet met.

-To assess a given group's ability to address issues that arose, we compared knowledge of mentors and second year coordinators of available program resources.
-Knowledge of available resources in mentors rose by 5% between the two academic years, and by 55% in second year coordinators (See Figure 5).
+To explore a given group's ability to address issues that arose, we compared knowledge of mentors and second year coordinators of available program resources, using a simple yes/no question related to resources existence.
+Knowledge of available resources in mentors rose by 5% between the two academic years, and by 55% in second year coordinators.
 The metric (i.e. knowledge of available resources) was also used as an indicator of increased understanding of the vertical mentorship program.